lazy-stripes/goholint/README.md

 profanity in comments or commit messages.
 Golang at least guarantees that the formatting is somewhat consistent.

-Those are the main reasons why this this code has been self-hosted for so long until now.
+Those are the main reasons why this code used to be self-hosted for so long.

 ## Getting Goholint